shiyuhang0/prisma-dege-functions/README.md

 2. Click **GitHub** button and authenticate GitHub account.
 3. Select your **Git Scope** and fill in **Repository Name** for your own GitHub repository.
 4. Click **Create** to create the git repository.
-5. Link Prisma schema to the new repository you create.
+5. Optional: Link Prisma schema to the new repository you create.
 Follow [Set up Prisma Data Proxy](#how-to-set-up-prisma-data-proxy) step 7.
 6. Enter the environment variables:
    - `MIGRATE_DATABASE_URL`: the tidb cloud connection string.
    - `DATABASE_URL`: the Prisma Data Proxy connection string.